-zeolites are a class of mineral or synthetic aluminosilicates that have a porous crystal structure.
+Zeolites are a class of mineral or synthetic aluminosilicates with a porous crystal structure.
 They consist of aluminum, silicon, oxygen, and often additional cations such as sodium, potassium, calcium, or magnesium.
-Zeolites are particularly well known for their ability to selectively adsorb molecules and exchange ions, making them extremely useful in many industrial applications.
+Zeolites are particularly known for their ability to selectively adsorb molecules and exchange ions, making them extremely useful in many industrial applications.

-- Zeolites have a honeycomb structure with channels and cavities that can accommodate molecules of specific sizes.
-This property is called molecular sieving bezeichnet.
+- Zeolites have a honeycomb-like structure with channels and cavities that can accommodate molecules of a specific size.
+This property is known as molecular sieving.

 - Pore sizes vary, making them flexible for different applications.